falcosecurity/falcosidekick/README.md

 * **TEAMS_OUTPUTFORMAT** : `all` (default), `text` (only text is displayed in Teams), `facts` (only facts are displayed in Teams)
 * **TEAMS_MINIMUMPRIORITY** : minimum priority of event for using use this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`
 * **DATADOG_APIKEY** : Datadog API Key, if not `empty`, Datadog output is *enabled*
+* **DATADOG_HOST** : Datadog host.
+Override if you are on the Datadog EU site.
+Defaults to american site with "https://api.datadoghq.com"
 * **DATADOG_MINIMUMPRIORITY** : minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`
 * **ALERTMANAGER_HOSTPORT** : AlertManager http://host:port, if not `empty`, AlertManager is *enabled*
 * **ALERTMANAGER_MINIMUMPRIORITY** : minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`